AP0me/mptbm-game/README.md

 # Multi-Player Text-Based Moddable Game

-## What is this game?
+## What is this?
-idk ... it is meant to be a story generator.
+A terminal based, extensible, multi-player game system for narrative games.

 ## How to run?
 - Install [golang](https://go.dev/doc/install).